 - Restore the beach after digging or constructing.
 For the safety of all beach users and wildlife (such as turtles), fill in any holes you or your pet dig.
 In addition, level any sandcastles or sand art as people may trip on it, especially as the tide starts to cover it.

 - No fires.
 No grills, cookers, or any heating devices using fire are allowed on the beach.
 Building or maintaining a fire or open flame is permitted only above the high water mark and when advance permission has been granted in writing by the Seabrook Island Property Owners Association.
 (Permits may be obtained by submitting an application.
-Click here or visit sipoa.org.)
+Click here or visit sipoa.org for Beach Fire Permit Application.)

 - No chumming.
 No chopped or ground fish bait is permitted on or within 600 feet of the beach.
 This does not affect or prohibit the baiting of crab traps or the placement of nature bait upon a hook and line.
 Code enforcement officers have the authority to require persons engaged in fishing from the beach to cease fishing if, in their judgment, circumstances indicate that cessation of fishing is in the interest of public safety.

 - No motorized watercraft or vehicles.
 Launching or landing of motorized watercraft on our beaches is prohibited.
-Negligent operation of any vessel or watercraft on or near our beaches is also prohibited.
+Negligent operation of any vessel or watercraft on or near our beaches, including while under the influence of drugs or alcohol, is also prohibited.
 Motorized vehicles may not be operated on the beach except as authorized by the Town.

 - Restricted swimming in Captain Sams Inlet.
 No swimming is allowed in Captain Sams Inlet during the period two hours before to two hours after low tide, or any time dolphins are present in the inlet.